Vision and Mission

 The rule of law

 The importance of laws is consistently reinforced through our Behaviour for Learning policy which is implemented by staff and respected by students.
-School assemblies and the Student Council also address and reinforce behavioural issues.
+School assemblies and the Student Leaders also address and reinforce behavioural issues.
 Students are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police are regular parts of our calendar and help reinforce this message.
 At Deptford Green School we have a very experienced Safer Schools Officer who supports positive relationships with the police service.

 We actively encourage our students to make independent choices, knowing that they are in a safe, secure and supportive environment.
 We educate and provide boundaries for students to make choices safely, through the provision of a safe environment and empowering education.
-Students are encouraged to know, understand and exercise their rights and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in Computing and Citizenship and PSHE.
+Students are encouraged to know, understand and exercise their rights and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in Computing and Ethics and PSHE.

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
 In line with our commitment to democracy, students at Deptford Green School are always able to voice their opinions and we foster an environment where students feel safe to have differing opinions.
 Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to a number of student-led programmes which promote mutual respect between students across different year groups within the school.

 Tolerance of those with different faiths and beliefs